-- the cost method, being 5% of cost, is available only if the FDR method is permitted but cannot be applied due to an inability to determine the market value of the investment at the start of the income year. - the deemed rate of return method, being the book value of the investment as at the start of the taxpayer's income year (generally 1 April) multiplied by a prescribed rate currently set at 7.71%.
-This method is available only for certain non-ordinary shares (such as fixed-rate shares) in respect of which the investor cannot determine the market value at the end of their income year. - the attributable FIF income method, under which an investor pays tax on "passive" income (such as dividends and interest) if the foreign entity meets certain thresholds.
+- the cost method, being 5% of cost, is available only if the FDR method is permitted but cannot be applied due to an inability to determine the market value of the investment at the start of the income year.
+A market valuation is required every 5 years under the cost method to reset the cost value to this market value. - the deemed rate of return method, being the book value of the investment as at the start of the taxpayer's income year (generally 1 April) multiplied by a prescribed rate currently set at 6.28%.
+This method is available only for certain non-ordinary shares (such as fixed-rate shares) in respect of which the investor cannot determine the market value at the end of their income year. - the attributable FIF income method, under which an investor pays tax on 'passive' income (such as dividends and interest) if the foreign entity meets certain thresholds.
 This method is available when the investor holds more than 10% of the entity, can access sufficient information to perform the calculations and their income year commences on or after 1 July 2011.